 Troubleshooting Steps

-1. Rename the .htaccess file to .htaccess_old and refresh your site.
+- Rename the .htaccess file to .htaccess_old and regenerate it by visiting Settings > Permalinks > Save.

-This error occurs when WordPress site can’t connect to the database.
-It might be due to incorrect database login credentials or a corrupted database.
+This error occurs when a WordPress site can’t connect to the database.
+Incorrect database login credentials in the wp-config.php file or a corrupted database might cause it.

 404 errors occur when the server cannot find a page.
-This is often due to broken links or permalink issues.
+This is often due to broken links or permalink issues and deleted or moved content.

 Reasons for the Timeout